 The Premier Soccer League club Chippa United started playing the majority of their matches in the Nelson Mandela Bay Stadium in 2014 after relocation from Cape Town.
 The South Africa international team, Bafana Bafana have also played a number of matches in the stadium, the first being a 0-0 draw with Japan in November 2009.

-The stadium is also used for rugby union, with the Eastern Province Elephants beginning to play domestic Currie Cup matches at the Nelson Mandela Bay Stadium n 2009.
-The Southern Kings also call the stadium home, playing their first match against the British and Irish Lions in a 20-8 loss in June 2009.
-The Kings played in Super Rugby in 2013, 2016 and 2017 before joining the Pro14 before the 2017-2018 season.
+The stadium is also used for rugby union, with the Eastern Province Elephants beginning to play domestic Currie Cup matches at the Nelson Mandela Bay Stadium in 2009.
+The Southern Kings also called the stadium home, playing their first match against the British and Irish Lions in a 20-8 loss in June 2009.
+The Kings played in Super Rugby in 2013, 2016 and 2017, joining the Pro14 ahead of the 2017-2018 season before ceasing operations in 2020.

 Springboks matches have been hosted in the stadium, the first being a test match between South Africa and New Zealand in August 2011 and has gone on to host matches with Argentina, Australia, England, Ireland and Scotland.
 The South Africa Sevens of the Sevens World Series was also hosted there from 2011 to 2014 before moving to Cape Town Stadium.